 The madder #Hulk gets, the stronger he gets — but could the Green Goliath ever become angry enough to take down an actual god?
-Comic book fans have argued for years over who would win in a grudge match between #Thor and the Hulk, but the majority of their fights usually end in a draw, because comic book writers are too scared to whip up an Asgardian storm among fans.
+Comic book fans have argued for years over who would win in a grudge match between #Thor and the Hulk, but most of their comic book brawls end in a draw, because comic book writers are too scared to whip up an Asgardian storm among fans.

-Check out Hulk and Thor battle it out in Avengers Assemble:
+Check out Hulk and Thor battle it out in the first Thor: Ragnarok trailer:

 Stan does make a fair point.
 Thor is an actual god, after all, which is why it was surprising to see Chris Hemsworth struggle to match the Hulk's strength in the MCU.
 Then again though, the Green Goliath also took down Loki, so does this logic apply?
 Taking a closer look at this ongoing grudge match in the comics should shed some light on the matter.